victorhu3/NAICS-Repository-Classification/feature_extraction/README.md

 -   `combined_df_similarity.csv`: the dataset with all the embeddings and information and the similarity scores
 -   `NAICS descriptions.csv`: the NAICS descriptions and corresponding topics
 -   `finished_df.csv`: script output

+## Data Labeling Methodology

+To try to speed up the data labeling process, Github Topics that closely corresponded with NAICS codes were manually selected.
+Repos were then collected by Github Topic with the associated NAICS code assumed to be the ground truth label.
+Github topic was later used as a feature with the ground truth label removed to avoid a data leakage during training.

+For repos that could fall under multiple NAICS industries, we experimented with using GPT4 to multi-label repos.
+These results were compared with the original single label approach.